Oil tank removal

 Versatility

-• New tanks are compact in size, to fit inside small nooks and crannies in the basement or garage.
+• New oil tanks are compact in size, to fit inside small nooks and crannies in the basement or garage.

 WHAT TO DO IF AN OIL TANK IS LEAKING